IMF chief: Ukraine war and inflation threaten global economy

 WASHINGTON (AP) — The head of the International Monetary Fund warned Thursday that Russia's war against Ukraine was weakening the economic prospects for most of the world’s countries and called high inflation “a clear and present danger’’ to the global economy.

-IMF Managing Director Kristalina Georgieva said the consequences of Russia's invasion was contributing to economic downgrades for 143 countries, although most of them will continue to grow.
+IMF Managing Director Kristalina Georgieva said the consequences of Russia's invasion were contributing to economic downgrades for 143 countries, although most of them should continue to grow.
 The war has disrupted global trade in energy and grain and is threatening to cause food shortages in Africa and Middle East.